To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Discussion and Conclusion

 \subsection{Managerial Implications}

 Our findings have immediate relevance for organizations that rely on text classification for operational decisions.
-In practice, organizations run recurring text-classification workloads across diverse functions: customer service departments analyze support tickets and chat transcripts to identify emerging issues, human resources screens resumes and employee feedback for cultural fit and satisfaction indicators, marketing teams mine social media and product reviews for brand perception, and compliance units monitor internal communications for regulatory risks.
-SILICON provides these organizations with a systematic approach to deploy LLM-based annotation that balances quality, cost, and reproducibility.
+In practice, organizations run recurring text-classification workloads across diverse functions: customer service departments analyze support tickets and chat transcripts to identify emerging issues, human resources screen resumes and employee feedback for cultural fit and satisfaction indicators, marketing teams mine social media and product reviews for brand perception, and compliance units monitor internal communications for regulatory risks.
+SILICON provides these organizations with a systematic approach to deploy LLM-based annotation that maintains quality and long-term reproducibility.

-The framework's parsimonious design makes it particularly suitable for organizational adoption.
-Rather than requiring annotation of entire datasets, SILICON's validation approach uses representative samples of 100-200 documents to assess annotation quality, a scale that fits within typical pilot project budgets.
-For instance, a firm seeking to classify customer complaints can first apply SILICON to iteratively refine guidelines with domain experts from customer service, establish baselines using these experts rather than generic crowdworkers, and test multiple LLMs on a sample before committing to full-scale deployment.
-Our results showing that open-parameter models like GPT-OSS-120B achieve statistical equivalence to proprietary models in most tasks offers organizations a path to avoid vendor lock-in while maintaining annotation quality.
-Furthermore, our confidence-based routing procedure (Section \ref{sec:multi-llm}) enables cost-effective quality control: organizations can use inexpensive models for high-confidence cases while selectively routing ambiguous instances to stronger models or human review, optimizing the cost-quality tradeoff.
+The workflow's parsimonious design makes it particularly suitable for organizational adoption.
+Rather than requiring annotation of entire datasets, SILICON's validation approach uses representative samples of 100 to 200 documents to assess annotation quality, a scale that fits within typical pilot project budgets.
+For instance, a firm seeking to classify customer complaints can first apply SILICON to iteratively refine guidelines with domain experts from customer service, establish baselines using these experts rather than generic crowd workers, and test multiple LLMs on a sample before committing to full-scale deployment.
+Our results show that open-weight models achieve no statistically detectable difference in performance relative to closed models in the tasks we examined, offering organizations a path to avoid vendor lock-in while maintaining annotation quality.
+While LLMs are already more cost- and time-efficient than human annotation, SILICON extends these gains: ensemble-based multi-model labeling establishes performance bounds, and open-weight model substitution ensures long-term accessibility, all while ensuring robust reproducibility.
 By decomposing measurement error into interpretable sources, SILICON also provides actionable diagnostics: if annotation quality is poor, organizations can identify whether the issue stems from ambiguous guidelines, inadequate baselines, suboptimal prompts, or model limitations, enabling targeted improvements rather than costly trial-and-error.